Florida Builds Mountains out of Garbage, Not Mole Hills.

 This has often been done by land developers, as well as local governments, who aggressively dredged dirt from the swamps and filled in large sections of land for buildings and roads.

-When they dig the wet black swamp dirt from an area of useless swampland, thus creating a giant pond and then place the dirt around the border land to this pond, they have converted the swamp land into useable land for building homes and business' that will be several feet above sea level.
+When they dig the wet black swamp dirt from an area of useless swampland, thus creating a giant pond and then place the dirt around the border land to this pond, they will have converted the swamp land into useable land for building homes and business' that will be several feet above sea level.

 Once this dirt has dried and has been packed properly, they can then build yet another housing community or shopping center, and usually they can build on the parcels right next to the beautiful new 2-foot deep ponds so prevalent around Florida, while touting the great water view.

-If you don’t believe this, look at an ariel view of the state for Florida.
+If you don’t believe this, look at an arial view of the state for Florida.
 You will quickly notice that it is sprinkled with tens of thousands of ponds and lakes; and the vast majority of them are square or rectangular in shape, which was by design to compliment the developers building plans..

 Deodorizer Garbage Can, 13-gal.

-Today's Garbage is Tomorrow's Gold!
+Someone once said; Today's Garbage is Tomorrow's Gold!

 Turning Garbage into Gold?